On this pageOverview

 Most frameworks give AI tools too much freedom.
 State can live anywhere, effects can happen anywhere, and there’s no canonical structure to follow.
 The result is generated code that works but doesn’t hold up.

 An AI that understands this loop can reason about the entire program as a state machine.
 It can generate structurally valid code, not just syntactically valid code.
 It can scaffold Messages and know exactly where they wire through.
-It can extract Submodels and get the OutMessage pattern right.
+It can extract Submodel and get the OutMessage pattern right.

 This isn’t a bolt-on.
 It’s a consequence of the architecture.

-git submodule add https://github.com/foldkit/foldkit.git repos/foldkit
+git subtree add --prefix=repos/foldkit https://github.com/foldkit/foldkit.git main --squash

-To update the submodule and pull the latest source, examples, and docs:
+To pull the latest source, examples, and docs into the subtree:

 Foldkit ships a skills plugin for Claude Code that encodes Foldkit’s conventions, patterns, and quality standards into agent workflows.
 The skills reference the actual example code in the Foldkit repository, so the generated output stays in sync with the framework as it evolves.